 ACTION BLOCK_COLOURS LIGHTS(LIGHT1,BLUE) LIGHTS(LIGHT2,GREEN) WAIT(UNIT_TIME) LIGHTS(LIGHT1,GREEN) LIGHTS(LIGHT2,BLUE) WAIT(UNIT_TIME) LIGHTS(ALL,OFF) LIGHTS(LIGHT1,BLUE) LIGHTS(LIGHT2,BLUE) WAIT(UNIT_TIME) LIGHTS(LIGHT1,GREEN) LIGHTS(LIGHT2,GREEN) WAIT(UNIT_TIME) LIGHTS(ALL,OFF) COMPLETE

-- The colours that will appear on the screen, LIGHT1 fills the front half of the screen and LIGHT2 fills the back half of the screen.
-The position and size of the lights is defined in SETLIGHT commands found in the first part of the code.
+LIGHT1 fills the front half of the screen and LIGHT2 fills the back half of the screen.
+The position and size of the lights is defined in SETLIGHT commands found earlier in the code.

-- The lights are turned off and the section is completed.
+The lights are then turned off and the section is completed.